backstage/backstage/.changeset/mean-spiders-run.md

 ---
-'@backstage/plugin-todo-backend': minor
+'@backstage/plugin-todo-backend': patch
 ---

-images will be ignored and files bigger than 200Kb will also be ignored so that the todo plugin doesn't stay hanging
+Ignore images and files that are larger than 200KB.